 I have always had passion for farming, for nature and for the soil.
 For a long time I have been concerned that we are taking more than we are giving from one of the earth’s most precious resources, the soil.
 I started life as an engineer, but realised that my love for farming was greater.
 I retrained via an HND, BSc and an MSc in soil science.
 I spent a number of years overseas in Africa and India, working with farmers on soil and water management.

-After getting married, my wife and I returned to the UK and worked in agriculture and advisory positions.
+After getting married, Lynn and I returned to the UK and worked in agriculture and advisory positions.
 In 2005 we purchased some farm land, followed by securing a 15 year tenancy on a farm in Cambridgeshire in 2007.
-Alongside my role as Director of ‘Abacus Agriculture’, providing farm management advice, I manage our farm land in partnership with my wife Lynn, who is also a Soil Association inspector and provider of environmental management advice to other farms.
+Alongside my role as Director of ‘Abacus Agriculture’, providing farm management advice, I manage our farm land in partnership with Lynn, who is also a Soil Association inspector and provider of environmental management advice to other farms.
 In addition I have recently been appointed as 'soil and water manager' at Innovation for Agriculture based at Stoneleigh - in this role I am bridging the void between research and practical farming, translating messages on soil health to an industry wide audience.

 Growing crops on our farm and advising other land users on how to grow crops and manage their land and resources provides me with immense satisfaction and purpose.
 However I have deep concerns for our future.
 Industrialised farming has risen to the challenge of producing more ‘output’ over the last 40 years but at what cost to the soil, water, biodiversity and landscape resources that for too long we have taken for granted?
 This is partly why I farm organically.